Welcome

 Our Mission

-With its PhD-postdoc series, GEMS gives the stage to promising early career researchers to promote their work.
-In this fashion, the series will provide a platform for experienced scientists to give feedback, challenge the young generation, and scout for future collaborators and colleagues.
+With its seminar series, GEMS gives the stage to early career researchers and key players in the field to promote and discuss their work with a community of green energy enthusiasts.
+The series provides a platform for scientists to give feedback, hear about new trends, current challenges, and important techniques and insights.Â

 This series aims to facilitate discussions and to enable deeper insights into phenomena and characterisation techniques.
 As such, presentations will focus on clearly defined topics covered in depth rather than a list of big achievements.

 Presentations will be around 30 minutes long, with copious time for questions.
-The series will run online via Zoom on the second and fourth Wednesday of every month.
-Sessions usually start at 5 PM Berlin time (GMT+1) but might vary depending on the speaker’s location.
-Depending on your location, this translates into 8 AM Los Angeles (GMT-7), 11 AM Montreal (GMT-4), or 11 PM (GMT+8) Beijing.
+The series will run online via Zoom once every month.
+Sessions usually start at 4.30pm Berlin time (GMT+1) but might vary depending on the speakers’ location.Â

 With the speakers’ permission (an embargo period is possible), the talks will be recorded and uploaded to the GEMS YouTube channel.